Nosto/nosto-php-sdk/README.md

 * **NostoHttpResponse** class that represents a response for an http request made through the NostoHttpRequest class
 * **NostoOAuthClient** class for authorizing the module to act on the Nosto account owners behalf using OAuth2 Authorization Code method
 * **NostoOAuthToken** class that represents a token granted using the OAuth client
-* **NostoOperationProduct** class for performing create/update/delete operations on product object
+* **Product** class for performing create/update/delete operations on product object
 * **Nosto** main sdk class for common functionality
 * **NostoAccount** class that represents a Nosto account which can be used to create new accounts and connect to existing accounts using OAuth2
 * **NostoCipher** class for AES encrypting product/order information that can be exported for Nosto to improve recommendations from the get-go